avdarekar/color-mag-diagram/README.md

 1. Run the SQL statement above in the [Gaia archive](https://gea.esac.esa.int/archive/).
 2. Download the data as a csv file.
 3. Clone this repo and install requirements in a virtual environment using the requirements.txt file.
-4. Add the filepath to the dataset in config.py.

 ## Usage
 After installation, run the plot_color_magnitude() function in colormag.py.